data-hydenv/lectures/online/06_relations/README.md

 # Working with relations
-Use the `space_raw` table for this introduction.
-It is installed along with a clean installation of the hydenv database.
-If the table is not found, run:
+Use the `space` table for this introduction.
+The needed tables were created in the *Normalization* session.
+If you didn't follow that lecture, you can create the neccessary tables using the hydenv CLI.

 ```
-python -m hydenv examples space
+python -m hydenv examples space --normalize
 ```

-In case you don't want to run the SQL yourself, add the `--normalize` flag to the CLI call above and the CLI will normalize automatically.

 Below, you will find the SQL queries used in the video, followed by a summary of the lessons learned.